Health & Wellbeing

 Holiday leave can really benefit employees on long-term sick leave.
 But this must be requested by the employee themselves.

-If you approve their request, offer holiday pay instead of sick pay.
+If you approve their request, offer holiday pay instead of sick pay, meaning the employee will receive their full pay.
 When the employee returns from annual leave, sick leave can continue if they’re still unable to work.

 Do employees still accrue holidays whilst off sick?